 2. A Great Cheesecloth Alternative

-While flour sack towels are a tad thicker with a finer weave as compared to cheesecloth, the two are often used as each other’s substitutes.
+While flour sack towels are a tad thicker with a finer weave as compared to cotton cheesecloth, the two are often used as each other’s substitutes.
 The tight weave allows juices to pass through while retaining the solid bits.

 If you want to use flour sack towels to strain stocks and cheese, we recommend using the eco-friendly and toxic-free organic cotton variety.